-Another troubling case was that of Billy Tipton (1914-1989) -- an obscure jazz lounge pianist who worked out of Spokane for 40 years.
+Another case was Billy Tipton (1914-1989) -- an obscure jazz lounge pianist who worked out of Spokane for 40 years.
 Obscure, that is, until his death, when it was revealed that the musician had actually been a woman.
 Turns out that Tipton had masqueraded as a man for five decades -- reportedly fooling even his wife and adopted kids.
 This tortuous lifestyle surely caused considerable personal anxiety, just as its public revelation sparked international headlines, academic gender-identity debates, and finally a sympathetic salute in the 1990s from an all-woman Seattle group: the Billy Tipton Memorial Saxophone Quartet.

 Out in the Country

-Following in their wake came more Northwest-based musicians -- or punk/new wave/grunge/post-grunge/queercore/homocore/riot grrl and hip-hop bands -- with one or more out LGBT members.
-Those bands and performers included Student Nurse, TKO, the Neoboys, Randy & the Randies, the Debbies, Solger, the Shivers, Mondo Bando, Visible Targets, Concordia disCors, the Features, Mondo Vita, the Fartz, Variant Cause, the Attachments (whose bassist Chris Freeman split for San Francisco where he helped found the Panzy Division, pioneers in the queercore movement), the Neumatics, the Life, 5 Sides Collide, 10 Minute Warning, Girl with 100 Heads, 66 Saints, Common Language, Ondine, Barbie's Dream Car, Heatmiser, Sleater-Kinney, Team Gina, Vicci Martinez, Gossip, the Need, Team Dresch, Sera Cahoone, the Lovers, Noddy, Parini, THEESatisfaction, Magic Mouth, Crydaddy, Telepathic Dream Army, the Mukilteo Fairies, and Gaytheist.
+Following in their wake came more Northwest-based musicians -- or punk/new wave/grunge/post-grunge/queercore/homocore/riot grrl and hip-hop bands -- with one or more out LGBTQ members.
+Those bands and performers included Student Nurse, TKO, the Neoboys, Randy & the Randies, the Debbies, Solger, the Shivers, Mondo Bando, Visible Targets, Concordia disCors, the Features, Mondo Vita, the Fartz, Variant Cause, the Attachments (whose bassist Chris Freeman left for San Francisco where he helped found the Panzy Division, pioneers in the queercore movement), the Neumatics, the Life, 5 Sides Collide, 10 Minute Warning, Girl with 100 Heads, 66 Saints, Common Language, Ondine, Barbie's Dream Car, Heatmiser, Sleater-Kinney, Team Gina, Vicci Martinez, Gossip, the Need, Team Dresch, Sera Cahoone, the Lovers, Noddy, Parini, THEESatisfaction, Magic Mouth, Crydaddy, Telepathic Dream Army, the Mukilteo Fairies, and Gaytheist.

-Additional measures of general progress being made on the cultural front are two more-recent examples of local musicians whose sexuality and/or gender politics have not been a detriment to their careers and artistic successes.
+For many musicians, sexuality and/or gender politics have not been a detriment to their careers and artistic successes.
 First there is Ravensdale's folk-rock singing star Brandi Carlile (b.
 1981), whose recordings have met with substantial commercial success.
 Carlile was included as one of Rolling Stone's "10 Artists to Watch in 2005 and her Live at Benaroya Hall with the Seattle Symphony album from 2011 reached the No. 14 slot on Billboard's Top Rock Albums chart.